chrisflor/docs/en-us/sc/introduction.md

 ## Write smart contracts in any language

-From the language point of view, the difference between NEO Smart Contract 2.0 and Ethereum is more intuitive: unlike the original Solidity language in Ethereum, the NEO smart contract can be used directly by almost any high-level programming language.
+In terms of programming languages, the difference between NEO Smart Contract 2.0 and Ethereum is more intuitive: unlike the original Solidity language in Ethereum, the NEO smart contract can be used directly by almost any high-level programming language.
 The first supported languages ​​are C#, VB.Net, F#, Java, and Kotlin.
-NEO provides compilers and plug-ins for these languages, which are used to compile high-level languages ​​into instruction sets supported by NEO virtual machines.
+NEO provides compilers and plug-ins for these languages, which are used to compile their code ​​into instruction sets supported by NEO virtual machines.
 The first compiler will be for MSIL (Microsoft intermediate language), so theoretically any .Net language and any language that can be translated into MSIL will be immediately supported.

 The languages that are currently supported are: